sophie-26/GlobeTrotter/README.txt

 The user earns 100 points if they get the question right within one second, and the amount of points they earn decrements by 5 for every additional second they take.

-On the frontend, React is used to create a dynamic and modular interface.
+In the frontend, React is used to create a dynamic and modular interface.
 The React component structure allows for easy management of different parts of the application, such as the homepage, game screen, and high score display.
 I also used useEffect to manage the countdown timer that resets with each new question.
 This